pinkfloppydisk/edvinas-dev/content/posts/neanderthal-tools/index.md

 This post will focus only on key technical aspects of the project.
 If you're just interested in the end result and source code, see [Neanderthal Tools][project] (we couldn't come up with a good name).

 ### Unity tooling for VR
-This time we utilized and official package - Unity XR Interaction Toolkit.
+This time we utilized an official package - Unity XR Interaction Toolkit.
 So far this is the best solution I have used in Unity for interfacing and working with VR headsets.
-The components are well-designed, documented and are extensible.
-The best part is that they work really well with the new input system Unity provides.
+The components are well-designed, documented and extensible.
+The best part is that they work really well with the new Input System Unity provides.

 However, during development we faced some challenges when deploying for different VR headsets, where we had to utilize the OpenXR Plugin.
 For the majority of the time, we had no issues with Oculus Rift S or Oculus Quest headsets.
 Though building for SteamVR (we also targeted HTC Vive) posed a lot of problems.
 The virtual hands would be offset differently for each headset, input bindings would not work or weird overlay textures would appear.